ranyasinha/HOUSE-PRICE-PREDICTION-PROJECT/README.md

 Matplotlib, Seaborn
 Scikit-learn

-Key Steps in the Project
+Key Steps in the Project:

 1️) Data Loading
 Load the dataset using Pandas and inspect structure, datatypes, and missing values.